Workplace relations management plans

 Tenderers for the head contract must have an approved WRMP for projects where the Australian Government contributes $10 million or more (or where the Australian Government contributes at least $5 million and this represents at least 50% of the total construction value).

-As soon as practicable after a funding entity issues a request for expression of interest (EOI) or requests for tender (RFT) (howsoever described) for building work, the funding entity must inform the ABCC.
+As soon as practicable after a funding entity or recipient issues a request for expression of interest (EOI) or requests for tender (RFT) (howsoever described) for building work, the funding entity must inform the ABCC.

 What is a WRMP?